thirumurthis/Learnings/K8s/SettingUp_Kubectl_autoCompletion_in_GitBash.md

 - Below snapshot displays the values I used to create the profile.
    - We need to provide the path of the Git Bash.exe
    - We can add the path to the windows icon if needed
    - I unchecked the source path, which was selected by default.
-I wanted the git bash to point to userprofile path
+In my case I wanted the git bash to point to userprofile path when opened in Windows Terminal
-   - Leave the title as blank, if needed you can add a value
+   - I left the title blank, other options also blank
-   - Click Save to save the profile
+   - Click Save

 ![image](https://user-images.githubusercontent.com/6425536/192128107-7b652bb4-dc1c-44b1-a5d5-dcec3d50eb34.png)